DamianPacanowski/PositionSet/README.md

 # block-chain-php
-# For any securities coding
+# for any securities coding
 # To use: